-EWC Ventures entered into an at-will employment agreement with Mr. O'Connor on December 10, 2019 effective as of January 6, 2020, which agreement provides for an initial three-year term subject to automatic one-year renewals unless either party provides 60 days' notice of nonrenewal.
-The employment agreement provides for a salary of \$340,000 per year (which remains unchanged) and a signing bonus of \$100,000 (which must either be (i) fully repaid upon voluntary resignation without "good reason" or a termination for "cause" occurring within the first year of employment or (ii) repaid as to a prorated portion if such termination occurs in the second year of employment, calculated by multiplying the bonus amount by the product of a fraction, the numerator of which is equal to the number of days remaining in the two year clawback period and the denominator of which is 731).
-In addition, the employment agreement provides for eligibility to earn an annual cash bonus with a target bonus of 40% of base salary (currently 50% of base salary) up to a maximum of 60% of base salary (currently 75% of base salary), with the actual bonus payable to be determined in the sole discretion of EWC Ventures, based on established performance metrics.
-Mr. O'Connor is eligible to participate in all benefit programs of EWC Ventures available to similarly situated employees and was eligible for reimbursement for reasonable commuting expenses between his residence and company headquarters for the first 60 days of employment.
-In addition, Mr. O'Connor's employment agreement provided for the grant of profits interests, which is described in greater detail below under "Outstanding Equity Awards at Fiscal Year-End".
+EWC Ventures entered into an at-will employment agreement with Mr. O'Connor on December 10, 2019 effective on or around January 6, 2020, which agreement provides for an initial three-year term subject to automatic one-year renewals unless either party provides 60 days' advance written notice of nonrenewal prior to the expiration of the then-current term.
+The employment agreement provides for a salary of \$340,000 per year and a signing bonus of \$100,000 (which must either be (i) fully repaid upon a resignation without "good reason" or a termination for "cause" occurring within the first year of the initial term or (ii) repaid as to a prorated portion if a resignation without "good reason" or a termination for "cause" occurs in the second year of the initial term, which prorated amount shall be calculated by multiplying the signing bonus amount by a fraction, the numerator of which is equal to the number of days remaining in the first two years of the initial term and the denominator of which is 731).
+In addition, the employment agreement provides for eligibility to earn an annual cash bonus with a target bonus of 40% of base salary (which has been increased to 50% of base salary) up to a maximum of 60% of base salary (which has been increased to 75% of base salary), with the actual bonus payable to be determined in the sole discretion of the board of directors of EWC Ventures, based on established performance metrics and subject to Mr. O'Connor's continued employment through the payment date.
+Mr. O'Connor is eligible to participate in benefit programs of EWC Ventures available to executives and was eligible for reimbursement for reasonable commuting expenses between his principal residence and company headquarters for his first 60 days of employment.
+In addition, Mr. O'Connor's employment agreement provides for the grant of profits interests, which is described in greater detail below under "Outstanding Equity Awards at Fiscal Year-End".
 In light of the COVID-19 pandemic and for business continuity purposes, on April 2, 2020, Mr. O'Connor agreed to temporarily reduce his base salary to \$306,000 effective as of March 22, 2020 through September 19, 2020.
 Mr. O'Connor's base salary was reinstated to \$340,000 on September 20, 2020.
 The aggregate amount of the salary reductions was repaid to Mr. O'Connor on October 23, 2020.

-Pursuant to his employment agreement, Mr. O'Connor is subject to restrictive covenants which provide that he will not engage, provide services to or acquire a financial interest in any business that competes with EWC Ventures, its parent or subsidiaries, and he will not solicit or hire employees, consultants, customers or vendors of EWC Ventures, its parents, subsidiaries or its affiliates during his employment and for a period of two years thereafter.
+Pursuant to his employment agreement, Mr. O'Connor is subject to restrictive covenants which provide that he will not engage, provide services to or acquire a financial interest in any business that competes with EWC Ventures, its parent or subsidiaries, and he will not solicit or hire employees, consultants, customers or vendors of EWC Ventures, its parent, subsidiaries or affiliates, in each case during the period of his employment with EWC Ventures and for a period of two years thereafter.
 Mr. O'Connor is also subject to confidentiality and non-disparagement restrictions.
 Mr. O'Connor's employment agreement also provides for severance upon certain terminations of employment as described below under "Potential Payments Upon Termination of Employment or Change in Control."